ElementsProject/elementsproject.github.io/how-it-works/index.md

 The **Federated 2-way Peg** feature allows such assets to be interoperable with other blockchains and representative of another blockchain’s native asset.
 By pegging your blockchain to another, you can extend the capabilities of the main chain and overcome some of its inherent limitations.

-#### Whether your Elements project is set up to operate as a standalone blockchain or as a sidechain to another blockchain, Strong Federation technology provides a significant advantage over more cost and time-intensive consensus methods, whilst retaining the properties of a trust-minimized system.
+#### Whether your Elements project is set up to operate as a standalone blockchain or as a sidechain to another blockchain, Strong Federation technology provides compelling features, whilst retaining the properties of a trust-minimized system.

 [Next: Running Elements as a Blockchain or Sidechain]({{ site.url }}/blockchain-or-sidechain)